Windermere wins $1.5M award in lawsuit brought by former brokers

 The Seattle-based brokerage had been battling its former brokers in federal court in Southern California for nearly three years.

-Windermere, the Seattle area’s biggest real estate brokerage, has won a $1.5 million jury award against two of its former brokers who sued the company in the fallout of a shaky expansion into the Southern California desert.
+Windermere, the Seattle area’s biggest real-estate brokerage, has won a $1.5 million jury award against two of its former brokers who sued the company in the fallout of a shaky expansion into the Southern California desert.

 Bob Bennion and Bob Deville, who are now co-owners of a large Seattle luxury real estate firm called Avenue Properties, sued Seattle-based Windermere in federal court in 2015.
 The duo had been longtime agents with the brokerage and opened 14 Windermere franchises in the Palm Springs area starting in 2001, later signing a deal to expand throughout Southern California.